Miriup/parallels-overlay/README.md

 ## Steps to install

 1. Mount the Parallels Guest Tools CD at /mnt/cdrom
-2. Run scripts/import-parallels-tools.sh which imports the important files from the guest tools into $DISTDIR
+2. Run scripts/import-parallels-tools.sh which imports the important files from the guest tools into /usr/portage/distfiles
 3. Emerge sys-kernel/parallels-tools for the kernel modules and sys-apps/parallels-tools for the user space applications

 ## Usage